 - 9.66 Core Policy 20, Policies, DMD51, DMD53, DMD56, DMD57 and DMD58 outline the requirements for energy and sustainability within the adopted Local Plan. - 9.67 Policy 5.2 of the adopted London Plan sets out targets for carbon dioxide reductions for both residential and non-residential development.
 The policy embeds the principles of the energy hierarchy.
 Supplementary test to Policy 5.2 outlines the requirement for energy assessments to include separate details of unregulated emissions, which is to recognise explicitly the additional contribution that can be made through the use of efficient equipment, building controls and good management practises - 9.68 The submitted revised Energy Statement (ref.
 7420/IW/ES01 dated November 2020) outlines that the development is exempt from being required to comply with adopted Building Regulations (Part L) legislation.
 This is on the basis that the Studio and Workshop Buildings are classified as both Low Energy Buildings (as defined in guidance associated with Building Regulations Part L2A), having no fixed energy infrastructure; i.e. radiators etc. The applicant has stated that the Backlot Offices and Hub Building are classified as temporary buildings under Building Regulations Part L2. - 9.69 No structure on site as proposed, is to have a fixed energy source but rather because of the nature of the use of the site different productions requiring different environments, each production utilising the site, will bring its own heating/ cooling equipment. - 9.70 With regards to the office structures, they are to be constructed out of converted shipping containers which are fitted out with windows for natural ventilation and insultation.
 The applicant has submitted a Green Procurement Plan.
-Within this plan, the applicant outlines that all buildings on site have been repurposed, being sourced from another previously used site by the applicant or being sourced elsewhere; in the case of the workshop/storage structures and the security entrance/gantry structures. - 9.71 Limited information has been provided on the energy use associated with the use of the site, with the applicant advising that due to the nature of the buildings there is no requirement to comply with the Building Regulations.
+Within this plan, the applicant outlines that all buildings on site have been repurposed, being sourced from another previously used site by the applicant or being sourced elsewhere; in the case of the workshop/storage structures and the security entrance/gantry structures.
+There has been discussion on the interpretation of Part L of the Building Regulations in respect of the use of the offices and hub, in terms of energy use and insulation.
+However, it is accepted that so long as the structures are removed within two years of the date of permitted scheme, this approach is acceptable.
+A condition is recommended to ensure this position. - 9.71 Limited information has been provided on the energy use associated with the use of the site, with the applicant advising that due to the nature of the buildings there is no requirement to comply with the Building Regulations.
 However, it is considered that further information is required in relation to the unregulated energy use associated with the equipment that will be brought on site for the purposes of heating/cooling the office environments and in respect of productions, to ensure opportunities to minimise energy use are maximised.
 A condition to this effect is recommended above.